rjabdurrahman/thisiswcag/README.md

 i.e. if your website doesn't have video or audio content you don't need to test against those criteria.

-- Default View (all WCAG success criteria)
+- all (all WCAG success criteria)
+- content
+- custom Controls
-- Forms and UI
+- forms and UI
+- audio / video
-- Custom Controls
+- structure
-- Dynamic UI
+- colour
-- Content
+- font-size
-- Font Size and Colour
-- Structure
+- dynamic content
-- Without Audio/Video
+- keyboard
-- Audio/Video
+- link

 ### Using the tests
 Each test is written in a way which is clear to understand and straightforward to apply to web content.
 Accessibility guidance for font sizing: